Yellow bunting: Description

-Habitat and Conservation Status
+Habitat and conservation status

 The yellow bunting breeds only in Japan where it is uncommon.
 It is found mainly on the largest island Honshu but may also breed on Kyushu and possibly bred on Hokkaido in the past.
 It occurs in forest and woodland between 600 and 1500 metres above sea level, mainly in the central and northern parts of Honshū.
 A few birds winter in the warmer regions of Japan but most migrate further south.
 It has been recorded from the Philippines, Taiwan, Hong Kong and south-east China at this season but is scarce everywhere.
 It occurs in woodland, scrub, grassland and farmland during winter.
 Small numbers pass through Korea on spring and autumn migration.

-The total population of the yellow bunting is small and decreasing and the species is classified as least concern by the IUCN with the population estimated to be 2,500 to 9,999 mature individuals and continuing to decrease.
+As of 2021, the total population of the yellow bunting remains unknown.
+It is considered stable or possibly increasing, and likely much larger than earlier estimates suggested.
+The species is classified as least concern by the IUCN.
 It is threatened by habitat loss, the use of pesticides and trapping for the cagebird industry.